malmarshall/Mental-Health-Dashboard/README.md

 # Conclusion

 The exploration of mental health and mental healthcare trends in America has been extremely informative, deepening my knowledge of a topic that has always been interesting to me.
+Not only do the insights I got help me to understand the general trend of mental health in America over time, it painted a picture for the general state of mental health in the country.
+There were many areas where I could have dived even deeper to see if there were any events that may have correlated with these trends, but that would be mostly speculation on my end.
+I do feel that there are a lot more insights I could gain utilizing these datasets, but I wanted to leave it here for now so as to not overwhelm myself for my first project.
+In the future, I would very much like to expand on this information even further.
+Not only have I gained valuable knowledge about the topic I chose to dedicate this project to, but I've made significant refinements in my coding skills through having to troubleshoot software issues and coding errors.
+I feel much more confident with my skillset and enjoyed being able to take this knowledge from an academic setting and apply it to real-world information.